 The 8 Limbs Yoga Centers community of yoga teachers and practitioners is a creative and inspiring environment in which to explore the concepts of yoga instruction and support the unfolding of your own Sat Guru, or inner teacher.
 Our instructors are committed to personal and professional growth, and to sharing the transformative practice of yoga through their teaching.
 It is in the spirit of 8 Limbs Yoga Centers – a dedication to the study and sharing of the discipline of yoga – that we have created the 8 Limbs Teacher Training Program, licensed as a vocational school by the state of Washington Workforce Board (360.709.4600) and registered by Yoga Alliance.

 8 Limbs is committed to increasing diversity, accessibility and safety in the Pacific Northwest’s yoga community.
 This includes a commitment to empowering a yoga teacher pool that is representative of the diversity in our area.
 As one part of these commitments, 8 Limbs offers partial discounts to applicants of color, people who identify as LGBTQ+, and/or other under-represented groups.
 These discounts are limited and offered on a first-come first-served basis.
+To apply for this tuition support, please apply to our training and note in the following question a brief description of why you qualify: “Do you have any concerns, questions or requests regarding this training?”.
+Limited availability, apply early to be considered.
 We do not offer formal financial aid or federal financial aid.

 8 Limbs does not discriminate against students or potential students on the basis of race, creed, color, national origin, sex, veteran or military status, sexual orientation, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability.
 Our Phinney Ridge and Wedgwood studios are on the first floor, 8 Limbs Capitol Hill is on the second floor with no elevator.
 To request an accommodation for a disability please email email@example.com.